 ✔ Best district to stay for dining and shopping

 Old Town is not the urban centre in Tallinn.
 The city centre is a separate neighbourhood to the east of the old district.
 It’s where you’ll find most of Tallinn’s fanciest restaurants, coolest shops, and trendiest bars.

 The city centre of Tallinn is relatively compact compared to the Old Town.
 Luckily, the small area makes it easier to explore.

 While staying here, you’ll likely pass Freedom Square several times.
 It’s one of the most popular meeting spots in the city and the perfect spot to start your tour of Tallinn.
 It’s also near St. John’s Church and several other historic sites.

 Along with historic sites, the city centre includes fun attractions, such as the City Jungle.
 The jungle is an adventure golf centre with 15 entertaining mini-golf courses.

 Attractions in and around the City Centre: St. Charles’ Church, Freedom Square, Tallinn Town Hall, Town Hall Square, City Jungle

 Recommended hotels in the City Centre

 - MyApartments: Inside a quaint little building, you’ll find this charming little boutique-style hotel.
-Enjoy breakfast at the hotel’s cafeteria before exploring the rest of the city centre.
+Enjoy breakfast at the hotel’s cafeteria before exploring the rest of the centre.
 If you like music, you’re just 1000 feet from both the Nordea Concert Hall and the Estonian National Opera.

-The locals refer to Kalamaja as the coolest neighbourhood.
+Locals in Tallinn refer to Kalamaja as the coolest neighbourhood.
 This is where students tend to live.
 As you may expect from a neighbourhood with a large student population, Kalamaja has lots of bars and cafes.